LibrePDF/OpenPDF/README.md

 - Generally try to preserve the coding style in the file you are modifying.

-## OpenPDF 3.0.0
+## OpenPDF 3.0.0 - Major Change, Futuristic Release of OpenPDF.

 - **Package name changed** from `com.lowagie` to `org.openpdf`.
 Source code that uses OpenPDF must update its import statements accordingly.
 Usually this can be done with a simple find-and-replace operation in your IDE.

-- This change reflects the true identity of OpenPDF as a modern, community-driven PDF library independent of the original iText 2.x (`com.lowagie`).
+This change reflects the true identity of OpenPDF as a modern, community-driven PDF library independent of the original iText 2.x (`com.lowagie`).
 It avoids conflicts and clarifies project ownership going forward.
+- OpenPDF 3.0.x requires Java 24 or later.

 ## Dependencies